MMTC shares climb 23% in 2 days; is PSU stock headed for a pullback? - BusinessToday

-The counter saw heavy volume along with the share price action as around 85.80 lakh shares changed hands at the time of writing this story.
-The figure was higher than the two-week average volume of 10.19 lakh shares.
-Turnover on the counter came at Rs 65.56 crore, commanding a market capitalisation (m-cap) of Rs 11,662.50 crore.
+The counter saw heavy volume along with the share price action as around 1.07 crore shares changed hands at the time of writing this story.
+The figure was way more than the two-week average volume of 10.19 lakh shares.
+Turnover on the counter came at Rs 82.06 crore, commanding a market capitalisation (m-cap) of Rs 11,754 crore.

 Technically, support on the counter could be seen in the Rs 75-70 range and resistance may be found at Rs 80 level.
 An analyst believes a potential trend reversal could be seen in MMTC shares as they've turned overbought on charts.